ochudidesterio/LeaderBoard/README.md

 ## Prerequisites

--You must have android studio 3.6 and above installed.
+- You must have android studio 3.6 and above installed.

--You must have an emulator running on API level 21 or higher or a physical device with android 5 and above
+- You must have an emulator running on API level 21 or higher or a physical device with android 5 and above

--Fundamental Knowlegde of ViewPager,Adapters,recyclerViews,Volley and Retrofit
+- Fundamental Knowlegde of ViewPager,Adapters,recyclerViews,Volley and Retrofit

 ## Project Flow